 I don't know about all the other book nerds out there, but whatever I'm reading affects my daily mood.
 When I'm reading a romance, I find myself staring longingly at hot people on the subway much more often.
 When I'm reading nonfiction, I do a whole lot more Wikipedia research.
 And when I'm reading something funny, or cheerful, or just plain positive, everything in life seems to be ever so slightly brighter.
 So if you need a short break from all the negativity in the world, here are a few books that always make me smile:

-Some people love The Alchemist for being a simple, beautifully told story about following dreams.
+The Alchemist for being a simple, beautifully told story about following dreams.
 Other people hate The Alchemist for being a simple, beautifully told story about following dreams (when did dreams become so uncool?).
 But if you're looking for a genuine, snark-free ode to the power of the human heart, this book is utter perfection.
+Click here to buy.

 In need of some emergency poetry?
 Deborah Alma is an emergency poet, ready to heal all of your stress, sadness, and anxiety with this brilliant anthology of emergency poems.
 The poems are arranged by "ailment," but any one of them is sure to lift your mood.
 So take a deep breath, read a few poems, and don't let the unending vortex of stress get you down.

 Click here to buy.

 'The Misadventures of Awkward Black Girl' by Issa Rae